-The areas fished within the SAC are shown in figure 1.
+The areas fished within the SAC are shown in figure 2.
 The netting activity levels are highest in the centre of Plymouth Sound.

-Figure 1.
+Figure 2.
 Location and density of fixed and drift netting within Plymouth Sound and Estuaries SAC.

-3. Bycatch Reporting Scheme
+4. Bycatch Reporting Scheme

 In its advice Natural England requested a bycatch reporting scheme to be set up, where fishermen will self-report bycatches of shad.
 In April 2020, D&S IFCA wrote to all permitted netters in the District to provide information on the Shad Awareness and Bycatch Reporting Scheme that D&S IFCA was implementing in the District, particularly focused on the Plymouth Sound and Estuaries SAC.
 The letter included an information leaflet (Annex 1) specifying that any shad bycatch should be returned to the sea unharmed, and requesting that any fisher observing bycatch in their gear report this to D&S IFCA.
-A shad bycatch reporting form (Annex 2) was also enclosed, to collect the required information on levels of bycatch association with different fishing locations, gear types and effort levels.
+A shad bycatch reporting form (Annex 2) was also enclosed, to collect the required information on levels of bycatch associated with different fishing locations, gear types and effort levels.

 As of 25th August 2020, three Netting Permit holders in the south of the District had returned shad bycatch reporting forms.
 One individual reported a single bycatch event of shad in a sandeel seine net off the mouth of the River Yealm in the early 1970s.
 This was the only report of shad bycatch of any local relevance to Plymouth Sound and Estuaries SAC.
 Two additional reports of shad bycatch were submitted for the south of the District, but these related to single bycatch events of shad caught by rod and line near Budleigh Salterton (August 2019, caught while targeting bass) and Salcombe Estuary (three shad over thirty years of fishing).
+No further shad bycatch events have been reported since the baseline report was written.

-Self-reporting of shad bycatch will continue to be encouraged by D&S IFCA, primarily by circulating information on bycatch reporting (including the leaflet shown in Annex 1) when sending permits and permit information to new permit holders and fishers who are renewing their permits.
+Self-reporting of shad bycatch will continue to be encouraged by D&S IFCA, primarily by circulating information on bycatch reporting (including the leaflet shown in Annex 1 and the reporting form shown in Annex 2) when sending permits and permit information to new permit holders and fishers who are renewing their permits.